sencagri/goertzel/README.md

 I created this repo to share my expericence with goertzel algorithm, caller id, signal modulation(especially fsk) and etc. I will share all my work in github.
 You will see the the whole development with all the nudity.

 ## Quick test.
-If you want to test how it decodes signal data coming from just download the repo open it with visual studio (created in vs2015) select GoertzelFSKDecoder as start-up project.
-In the code, modify the constructor method of Form1.
+If you want to test how it decodes signal data coming from mic here are the steps:
+1.)Download the repo
+2.)Open it with visual studio (created in vs2015) 3.)Select GoertzelFSKDecoder as start-up project.
+4.)In the code, modify the constructor method of Form1.

         public Form1()
         {